fontforge/fontforge.github.io/en-US/project/oldchangelog.md

     -   Revert glyph had some stray memory references.
     -   Add two proposed language tags for IPA use (one for IPA and one for Americanist).
-    -   In an empty python layer layer.boundingBox should return a tuple of 4 zeros, instead it returned a tuple of 2 zeros and 2 random garbage values.
+    -   In an empty python layer.boundingBox should return a tuple of 4 zeros, instead it returned a tuple of 2 zeros and 2 random garbage values.
     -   Validate dlg's scrollbar was broken, and you couldn't drag the